grokability/jamf2snipe/README.md

 4. Install dependencies
   - `pip install -r /path/to/jamf2snipe/requirements.txt`

-5. Configure settings.conf
+5. Copy settings.conf.example to settings.conf and configure
 6. Run `python jamf2snipe` & profit

 ### Linux

 1. Copy the files to your system (recommend installing to /opt/jamf2snipe/* ).
 Make sure you meet all the system requirements.
-2. Edit the settings.conf to match your current environment.
+2. Copy settings.conf.example to settings.conf.
+Edit settings.conf to match your current environment.
 The script will look for a valid settings.conf in /opt/jamf2snipe/settings.conf, /etc/jamf2snipe/settings.conf, or in the current folder (in that order): so either copy the file to one of those locations, or be sure that the user running the program is in the same folder as the settings.conf.

 ## Configuration - settings.conf: